 Effect: The District's payroll expense does not always reflect the total hours worked within a pay period.
-We noted an instance where an employee was overpaid because the District overestimated the total hours that were going to be worked by that employee during the pay period.

 Recommendation: We recommend the District process payroll after the pay period has ended.
 Management should review payroll and ensure that the processed hours reflect the time recorded on employee's timesheets.
+However, we did note towards the end of November that the District changed their payroll process to reflect payroll being processed on the following Monday after the pay period had ended.